-In the 1910s, California, a troubled young man, Cal (James Dean, Rebel Without a Cause), discovers that his presumed-dead mother (Jo Van Fleet, Wild River) is alive and runs a brothel in a nearby town.
+In 1917, California, a troubled young man, Cal (James Dean, Rebel Without a Cause), discovers that his presumed-dead mother (Jo Van Fleet, Wild River) is alive and runs a brothel in a nearby town.
 Cal, who feels overshadowed by his brother, Aron (Richard Davalos, Cool Hand Luke), embarks on a business venture with his estranged mother to prove his worth, but the plan has devastating consequences.

 Reaction & Thoughts:

-Finally, Van Fleet, in her screen debut, has only a handful of scenes, but she impressed me greatly.
+Finally, Jo Van Fleet, in her screen debut, has only a handful of scenes, but she impressed me greatly.
 She won the Oscar for Best Supporting Actress and deservedly so.
 She plays a rotten woman who knows she’s no good, but Van Fleet manages to suggest that there is a heart behind the cold exterior — it’s a cunning, fantastic performance.
 The cast also includes Burl Ives (Cat on a Hot Tin Roof) as the town’s lawman.

-The extraordinary acting don’t operate in vacuum.
+The extraordinary acting doesn’t operate in a vacuum.
 The film has an interesting visual texture.
-Kazan and his cameraman, Ted McCord (Johnny Belinda and The Treasure of the Sierra Madre), experiment with wide angles and unconventional camera positions.
-Some have suggested that this is nothing but self-indulgence, but I thought that the camera gymnastics complement Dean’s itchy performance.
-Leonard Rosenman’s (Rebel Without a Cause and Star Trek IV: The Voyage Home) boisterous music score is also worthy of praise.
+Kazan and his cameraman, Ted McCord (The Treasure of the Sierra Madre), experiment with wide angles and unconventional camera positions.
+Some have suggested that this is nothing but self-indulgence, but I thought that the camera gymnastics complemented Dean’s itchy performance.
+Leonard Rosenman’s (Star Trek IV: The Voyage Home) boisterous music score is also worthy of praise.

 Conclusions & Final Thoughts: